Looking for a Easy Amaretto Plum Tart Recipe?

 - Once you’re ready, fill the pie crust with the plum filling, starting in the middle.
 Keep away from the edges of the crust.

 - Here’s the fun part: use your parchment to shape the tart.
 I pulled mine up on each side and flopped it over.
 Warning: if your filling is too hot, it may melt the sides of your crust.
 I used some cannoli forms to hold the edges in place — and they worked surprisingly well.

-- Bake the tart for about 15 minutes.
+- To complete the Easy Amaretto Plum Tart Recipe, bake the tart for about 15 minutes.
 If you want, five minutes before the baking is done, sprinkle on some almonds.